 Request for Authorization

-Early in the Spring semester each year, departments will be asked to submit requests for authorization to search.
-When a department requests such authorization, the unit head should indicate, in an email to the dean:
+If the College is in a position to authorize hires, departments will be asked to submit requests for authorization to search early in the Spring semester.
+When a department requests such authorization, the unit head must indicate the following:

 - Whether the proposed appointment might advance departmental efforts to diversify the faculty.

 - How, given the department’s current structure, the desired candidate would fit into its programs of research, teaching, and, if applicable, service to the university.

 - How either undergraduate or graduate student demand warrants a tenure-track hire.